TVNZ: Geographic history

 TVNZ's primary television channel TV One is provided as four distinct terrestrial feeds, localising to viewers within and around the Auckland, Waikato, Wellington and Christchurch regions.
 Localised satellite feeds were made available in 2010 to channel-locked SD receivers.
 Localised content currently only consists of targeted regional advertising spots toward the end of a commercial break.
 Localised regional news programming was discontinued in the late 1980s and all localised versions for TV2 were discontinued in the early 2000s in favour of only national advertising.

 TVNZ's predecessor, NZBC started as distinct stations in Auckland, Wellington, Christchurch and Dunedin.
 Nationwide networked services were first introduced in July 1969 to broadcast the Apollo 11 landing footage, flown in specially from Australia, from Wellington simultaneously across all stations.
 However, the network was still incomplete, and in some places, outside broadcast vans were strategically placed to temporarily complete missing links.
 The network was fully completed in November that year.

-The national television network consisted of microwave links linking the major transmitters via intermediate repeaters.
-In 1985, the microwave network extended from Maungataniwha in Northland to Obelisk in Central Otago via Auckland, Waikato, Taupo, Hawke's Bay (with a spur to Gisborne), Manawatu (with a spur to Taranaki), Wairarapa, Wellington, Marlborough (with a spur to Nelson and the West Coast), Canterbury, Dunedin and Southland.
+The original 1969 network linked Auckland to Dunedin via Wellington and Christchurch mainly used unidirectional microwave links, with off-air rebroadcasting used for linking in the reverse direction.
+By 1985, the network had been upgraded to a bidirectional microwave network extending from Maungataniwha in Northland to Obelisk in Central Otago.
 Broadcast relay stations served areas off the microwave network.

 TVNZ also used to run telethons up until 1990 at locations around the country, viewers would be shown full coverage of the Telethon nearest their location.
 Originally when TVNZ began broadcasting TV One and TV2 on Sky Digital at the end of 2001 viewers would see only nationwide or Auckland advertisements when watching these channels through the Sky Digital service.
 In 2004 this was expanded to show one of three feeds for regional advertising spots targeting Auckland, Wellington or Christchurch with viewers outside of these regions seeing advertisements from the closest region.
 This was again dropped in March 2007 with a return to only nationwide advertising on TVNZ channels on Sky Digital before being reintroduced through the Freeview SD service.
 Regional advertising spots are only shown on TV One on both Digital and Analogue platforms however those that receive the HD version of TV One through their HD receiver will only see Auckland advertisements.
 Standard DVB satellite receivers will scan in all versions to be selected by the viewer.